Living Evidence - COVID-19 transmission

 Transmission can occur from persistently asymptomatic persons, although they are less likely to transmit (due to lower viral load, and the absence of expectoration/ coughing, etc).
 One study found that for both symptomatic and asymptomatic individuals, viral titers normally peak within 3 days of the first positive test.

 A study which analysed 77 infector-infectee pairs (and assumed an incubation period of 5.2 days) inferred that transmissibility peaks around 2 days before and 1 day after symptom onset.
 The same study found that infectiousness declined rapidly within a week of symptom onset.
-No cases of late transmissions, occurring after a patient has had symptoms for a week, have been documented.

 The period of infectiousness is much shorter than the duration of detectable RNA particle shedding.